iltempo/rulesio/README.md

 ### Example rule triggers

 * whenever a `UserIsHavingAVeryBadDay` exception is raised
-* the first time any exception occurs
+* the first time any particular exception occurs
 * whenever a request takes more than 20 seconds to process
 * whenever someone upgrades their account
 * whenever someone does comment#create more than 10 times in a day